hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 # **Conclusion**

-Infrastructure and application level monitoring gives holistic picture of service reliability.
-We have seen, how easily we could setup compute infrastructure resource monitoring, running in on- or off premises, using OpenTelemetry and Skywalking.
-CPU, Memory, and Disk usage trend in APM tool gives monitoring team, with early insight into potential issues in system, which need to be addressed before its faced by customers of applications.
-Additionally, APM tools often provide trace, logs, metrics monitoring along with alerting, which can be used in conjunction with infrastructure monitoring to have highly reliable service for customers.
+Infrastructure and application level monitoring gives a holistic picture of service reliability.
+In this post, I have shown you how easily you can set up compute infrastructure resource monitoring, running in on- or off-premises, using OpenTelemetry and SkyWalking.
+CPU, Memory, and Disk usage trends showin in the APM tool give the monitoring team early insights into potential system issues that should be addressed before they impact customer applications.
+Additionally, APM tools often provide trace, logs, metrics monitoring along with alerting, which can be used in conjunction with infrastructure monitoring tools to provide highly reliable services for customers.

 # **Reference**